subash-s-07/EmoHarmony/README.md

 # EmoHarmony
 EmoHarmony is an application that uses real-time emotion detection to recommend music based on the user's current emotional state.
-The project integrates a Flask web server with a Convolutional Neural Network (CNN) model for emotion detection and a music classification model for recommending music.
+The project integrates a Flask web server with a Convolutional Neural Network (CNN) model for emotion detection and a music is classified and stored in folder for recommendation.

 ## Features: